(Ir)rationality in AI: State of the Art, Research Challenges and Open Questions: Defining Assessing Rationality

-With regards to defining rationality in psychology, much of the focus in the literature has been on human cognitive biases and limitations in human reasoning, and whether this deems humans irrational, or whether we need to redefine what rationality means in relation to human behaviour.
-This debate has formed two major camps, denoted by \citeA{sturm_2012} as the `heuristics and biases’ approach versus the ‘bounded rationality’ approach, and has been referred to as the ‘rationality wars’ in the psychology of human reasoning \cite{samuels_s_b_2002}.
-The ‘heuristics and biases’ literature, where the most defining work was carried out by Tversky and Kahneman, contends that humans often do not reason according to rules of logic and probability (see for example \citeA{wason_1968,tversky_kahneman_1971,kahneman_tversky_1982,tversky_kahneman_1986,kahneman_knetsch_thaler_1991}; for collections of such works, see \shortciteA{nisbett_ross_1980,gilovich_griffin_kahneman_2002}).
-In contrast, the `bounded rationality’ scholarship argues that human beings are not irrational in the way they reason and make decisions – the way humans reason is rational given computational limitations, as well as limits in knowledge and attention \cite{gigerenzer_1993,gigerenzer_goldstein_1996}. \shortciteA{lewis_2014} develop a framework of \textit{computational rationality} that looks at bounds on decision-making mechanisms within the brain and attempts to unify explanations of behaviour and mechanisms within psychology, tying in with the utility maximisation approach from economics.
-Whereas some have argued that the two perspectives can be reconciled, as it is a question of how much and when we follow certain norms \cite{samuels_s_b_2002}, others do maintain that the arguments are substantively different, although not wholly incompatible \cite{sturm_2012}.
+In contrast to the ‘heuristics and biases’ literature, the `bounded rationality’ scholarship argues that human beings are not irrational in the way they reason and make decisions – the way humans reason is rational given computational limitations, as well as limits in knowledge and attention \citep{gigerenzer_1993,gigerenzer_goldstein_1996}. \shortcites{lewis_2014}\citet{lewis_2014} develop a framework of \textit{computational rationality} that looks at bounds on decision-making mechanisms within the brain and attempts to unify explanations of behaviour and mechanisms within psychology, tying in with the utility maximisation approach from economics.
+Whereas some have argued that the two perspectives can be reconciled, as it is a question of how much and when we follow certain norms \citep{samuels_s_b_2002}, others do maintain that the arguments are substantively different, although not wholly incompatible \citep{sturm_2012}.